 We are the WSU Foundation, an independent and Shocker-proud organization committed to Wichita State University’s success.
-Our core values of integrity, teamwork, relationship and service are essential to everything we do.
+Our core values of integrity, excellence, collaboration and service are essential to everything we do.
 We work with hundreds of donors – alumni, businesses, foundations – who also want Wichita State to be the best it can be.
 We match their interests and passions with opportunities for support on campus.
 Our mission is to enhance a community of learning excellence for our students and faculty through philanthropy and stewardship.
 Because of our generous donors, thousands of WSU students receive scholarships to make their education more affordable.
 Our faculty receive additional resources to take their work to the next level.
 New programs are launched to reflect the ever-changing educational landscape.
 And new facilities are built (or existing ones renovated) to help deliver on Wichita State’s commitment to innovation and excellence.
 Through the unwavering loyalty of donors like you, the spirit and traditions of Wichita State live on.

 ""Wichita State is the extraordinary university it is today because of the generosity of our dedicated alumni and friends.
 With your support of scholarships, all of our student's dreams and aspirations are attainable.
 Watch the video to hear from one of our scholarship recipients."Elizabeth King